klchambers/pp5ecommerce/README.md

 A distinctive logo at the top of the page lets them know that they are visiting GlouGlou, a webshop specialising in natural and biodynamic wines.

-In the navbar, the user can search for products in the search field, register/login/logout through 'my account', enter the shop, view their shopping bag, and signup to the newsletter
+In the navbar, the user can search for products in the search field, register/login/logout through 'my account', enter the shop, view their shopping bag, and signup to the newsletter.

 #### Newsletter signup